Spectralvibes/Learning/Angular/Angular.md

 	- 'platform' : A special singleton platform injector shared by all applications on the page.
 	- 'any' : Provides a unique instance in each lazy loaded module while all eagerly loaded modules share one instance.
 - [Dependency Injection in Action](https://angular.io/guide/dependency-injection-in-action)

-# What is dependency injection in Angular?
-Dependency injection (DI), is an important application design pattern in which a class asks for dependencies from external sources rather than creating them itself.
-Angular comes with its own dependency injection framework for resolving dependencies( services or objects that a class needs to perform its function).
-So you can have your services depend on other services throughout your application.

-# How is Dependency Hierarchy formed?/ How dependency injection works?